hodavidhara/yumi/README.md

 yumi
 ====

-Node wrapper for the bamboo REST API
+Send commands to bamboo from Hipchat